 A range of ages

-One of the things that Intended Parents may be curious about is what you looked like throughout your life.
-That means we want to have photos of you from babyhood and childhood through to adulthood.
+Include photos of you from babyhood and childhood through adulthood.
 Be sure to note the age you are in each photo.
 This will help your recipients to get an idea of what their future offspring might look like — almost like giving them a glimpse into the future.

 Angles

 Your photos should also include different angles, including full-body and face-only.
-Include some photos taken straight on, at eye level so that your face is clearly portrayed.
-The best photos are those in which you’re sitting up straight, smiling naturally, and looking into the camera.
+Include some photos taken straight on, at eye level, smiling naturally, and looking into the camera.

 A few full-body shots are also required.
-Your future Intended Parents will want to know whether their child is likely to be tall or short, athletic or curvy.
-Everyone’s shape is different, so be honest about yours!
+Your future Intended Parents will want to know your build and proportions.
+Everyone’s shape is different, so be honest about yours.

 Aim for photos taken in natural, outdoor lighting.
 Low or fluorescent lighting can change the tone of your skin or the color of your eyes.

 Be sure to choose photos in which you’re wearing a variety of styles and colors.
-These can also help with the overall impression of who you are.
+This can also help with the overall impression of who you are.

 Go natural

-Filters may be tempting to use, but remember, they won’t be an accurate representation of how you actually look.
-The same goes for wearing an excessive amount of makeup or enhancing your looks in any other way.
+Filters and heavy makeup may be tempting to use, but they won’t be an accurate representation of how you actually look.
 Your potential IPs want to see what the real ‘you’ looks like.
 Being honest is not only important but required.

 Be yourself!

 Your IPs want to see photos that show off your personality!
 Choose photos of yourself in your everyday environment.
-For example, at home with your family, hiking in the woods, running trails, dining out – whatever you enjoy doing.
-Photos of travel, with your pets, or at important events in your life are also valuable.
-It’s a great way to give some insight into your interests and background.
+Also include photos of you doing things that you love, like hiking in the woods, running trails, dining out, etc. It’s a great way to give some insight into your interests and background.

 Just remember that the focus is on you, so try to avoid photos that include other people.